isislab-unisa/trace-me-now/docs/on-premise/README.md

 # Self Hosted Server

 The on-premise architecture implements the server using a Docker Compose file including all the dependencies and the services needed.
-The server engine is realized through several Python modules while the Event/Notifications system is based on Eclipse Mosquitto.
+The server engine is based on Python while the Event/Notifications system is based on Eclipse Mosquitto.
 The database exploits a NoSQL MongoDB database.
-Finally, the security of the architecture relies on the Transport Layer Security protocol.

 # Table of Contents
 - [Requirements](#requirements)